yeojz/otplib/CONTRIBUTING.md

 Since this library supports multiple runtimes (Bun 1.x, Deno 1.x/2.x, Node 22/24), you can use Docker to test across all environments without installing them locally.

 The Node targets are `node-22` and `node-24`.
-Node.js 20 reached end-of-life in April 2026 and is no longer tested here or in CI.
+Node.js 20 reached end-of-life in April 2026 and has left the main CI matrix; it is still exercised on `main` by the non-blocking Node.js Compatibility workflow (`.github/workflows/node-compat.yml`).

 ```bash
 # Test a specific runtime